microsoft/mu_basecore/BaseTools/Plugin/OverrideValidation/ReadMe.md

 - **Override**: Override validation, as indicated by override tags, intends to enforce the validity of a linkage.
 Thus if the target that is overridden is either not found or has an change since the last linkage update, the build will break.
-- **Track**: Track validation, indicated by track tags from tracking modules, intends to soft-tracking certain module updates across upstream changes.
+- **Track**: Track validation, indicated by track tags from tracking modules, intends to soft-track updates of certain module with various flavors across upstream changes.
 This validation will ignore this tag if the corresponding target is not found.
-However, if the target is found, the linkage has to match the current status of target, otherwise build will break.
+If a single target is found in multiple track tags, there must be one and only one linkage that matches the current status of target, otherwise build will break.

   *Note*: If one module contains one or more track tags, at least one tracked target needs to be found, otherwise build will break.